rse/astq/README.md

   data structures.
 The `ASTQAdapter` has to conform to a particular duck-typed interface.
 See below for more information.
   By default ASTq has built-in adapters for ASTy, XML DOM and Mozilla AST.
-  Calling `adapter()` causes these to be removed with the custom adapter.
+  Calling `adapter()` causes these three to be replaced with a single custom adapter.

         /*  the built-in implementation for supporting ASTy  */ astq.adapter({